Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+\newl A choice of a section of $\wh{\mcal{P}}_{g,n}$ satisfying the gluing-compatible requirement explained above provides a well-defined off-shell bosonic-string measure associated with $g$-loop contribution to a scattering process involving $n$ arbitrary external states.
+It is well-defined in the sense that the physical results do not depend on the choice of local coordinates around the punctures.
+This concludes our brief recap of the construction of off-shell bosonic-string measures.

-In this section, we shall explicitly construct off-shell amplitudes in bosonic-string theory using hyperbolic Riemann surfaces following the general construction described in section \ref{Off-Shell Bosonic String Amplitudes}.
-For a quick introduction into the theory of hyperbolic Riemann surfaces and their moduli space see appendix \ref{hyperbolic}.
+In this section, we shall explicitly construct off-shell amplitudes in bosonic-string theory using hyperbolic geometry following the general construction described in section \ref{Off-Shell Bosonic String Amplitudes}.
+For a quick introduction to the theory of hyperbolic surfaces see Appendix \ref{hyperbolic}.
+Standard references on the subject are \cite{ImayoshiTaniguchi1992,Hubbard2006,KeenLakic2007}.